alexch/codelikethis/public/lessons/www/dom_debugging.md

 # Debugging With Your Browser

-I find Chrome to be just about the single most useful tool for debugging HTML and CSS.
+Chrome can be one of the most useful tools for debugging HTML and CSS.

 * Right clicking on an element in Chrome.
 You will see an option labeled 'Inspect'.
 * An easy-to-read visual representation of your DOM will open, which can be modified and analyzed to track down any code that may be of issue.